Simon Wolfgang Fuchs

 For the academic year 2013/2014, I am the recipient of a Mrs. Giles Whiting Foundation Dissertation Fellowship.
 I have co-taught the course “Muslims and the Qurʾan” with Prof. Muhammad Qasim Zaman and “Introduction to the Middle East” with Prof. Michael Cook.
 I served as the Treasurer of Princeton's Graduate Student Government, and I am currently involved with Princeton's Prison Teaching Initiative.

-“Third Wave Shīʿism: Sayyid ʿĀrif Ḥusain al-Husainī and the Impact of the Iranian Revolution in Pakistan,” forthcoming in Journal of the Royal Asiatic Society.
+“Third Wave Shīʿism: Sayyid ʿĀrif Ḥusain al-Husainī and the Impact of the Iranian Revolution in Pakistan,” Journal of the Royal Asiatic Society.

 “Do Excellent Surgeons Make Miserable Exegetes?
 Negotiating the Sunni Tradition in the ǧihādī Camps,” Die Welt des Islams 53.2 (2013): 192–237.